 How do Plainview Planning add value?

 A key part of our role is to set out material considerations as to why consent should be granted and to assist the planning officer in giving correct weight to the key issues.

 Our planning applications incorporate robust arguments which seek to effectively demonstrate why your site represents sustainable development.

-If you have a site you think might be suitable for development and require professional planning support then contact the team to see how we can best assist via firstname.lastname@example.org
+If you have a site you think might be suitable for development and require professional planning support then contact the team via firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
+We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.